garris/BackstopJS/README.md

 // Would require 600MB to run tests.
 Your milage most likely will vary ;)
 ```

-### Starting over with brand new references
+### Creating reference files
-This Utility will delete all existing screen references and create new ones based on your current config.
-It will not run any tests.
-Use it when you just want to start from your app's current state.
+This Utility command will by default delete all existing screen references and create new ones based on the `referenceUrl` or `url` config config.
+It will not run any file comparisons.

+Use this when you...
+- create references from another enviornment (e.g. staging vs prod)
+- or clean out your reference files and start fresh with all new reference
+- or just create references without previewing

 From your project directory...
 ```sh
 $ backstop reference
 ```

+optional parameters
+`--config=<configFilePath>`   point to a specific config file
+`--filter=<scenario.name>`    filter on scenario.name via regex string
-If you don't want BackstopJS do first delete all files in your reference directory you can enable the incremental flag `$ backstop reference --i`.
+`--i`                         incremental flag -- use if you don't want BackstopJS do first delete all files in your reference directory

 ### Modifying output settings of image-diffs